Migratory Dragonfly Partnership Initiatives

 The Migration Monitoring Project uses citizen scientist volunteers to track the fall and spring movement of dragonflies, with emphasis on the five main migratory species in North America.
 Participants monitor the timing, duration, and direction of travel of migrating dragonflies, and note any additional behaviors observed in a directed migratory flight such as feeding or mating.
 When gathered across a wide geographic range and throughout a span of years, these data will provide answers to questions about which species are regular migrants; the frequency and timing of migration in different species; sources, routes, and destinations of migrants; and patterns of reproduction, emergence, and movement among migratory dragonflies along their flight paths.
 Ultimately, we intend to collate and map observational information on dragonfly migration throughout North America.
 The Partnership has developed the tools and resources to help you start monitoring migration events, and begin collecting and contributing your migration observational data.
 Please visit the Migratory Dragonfly Partnership’s interactive website to get started!

 In 2012 the MDP developed intensive full-day short courses to educate participants about dragonflies and provided training in identification and monitoring.
 These courses introduce participants to the life histories, behavior and conservation of dragonflies throughout North America, and equip them with the necessary skills to identify dragonflies, contribute to our knowledge-base of dragonfly migration, and help protect the wetlands on which dragonflies rely.
 Designed for amateur naturalists, dragonfly enthusiasts, educators, university students, and scientific professionals, the full day training courses provide participants with the latest information and science on dragonfly migration and train participants in identifying migration events and collecting scientific data.
 Indoor classroom study is complemented by field excursions to observe the target dragonfly species in their natural habitat.
-Five courses held in the summer and fall of 2012 in the U.S. and Canada were extremely well-received: Portland, OR (2 courses); Austin, TX; Ontario, Canada; and Cape May, NJ.
-Additional courses are in the planning stages for 2013.
-Please continue to check the Xerces Society’s events page to find out if a course will be held in your region.
+Courses held in the summer and fall of 2012, 2013, and 2014 in the U.S. and Canada were extremely well-received.
+Please continue to check the Xerces Society events page or the MDP events page to find out if a course will be held in your region.